 Recently, carbon dioxide monitors have been gaining a lot of attention.
-With findings showing how detrimental CO2 is to our cognitive performance and drowsiness levels, it’s no wonder that more people are beginning to show an interest in monitoring the carbon dioxide concentrations in their local environment.
+With findings showing how detrimental CO2 is to our cognitive performance and drowsiness levels, it’s no wonder that more people are interested in monitoring the carbon dioxide concentrations in their local environment.

 However, it was only the more recent finding that carbon dioxide concentrations act as a proxy for the risk of catching COVID-19 that carbon dioxide monitors began to take off.
 With no accurate way to determine the number of COVID-19 particles in the air, the ability to monitor carbon dioxide is the next best alternative – but more on that soon!